YEAR 6 MOCK TRIAL COMPETITION 2025

 We hope that The High Sheriff of Greater Manchester will again be able to attend to personally meet the children and present the awards.
 Court Artist and Court Reporter awards will be presented after the event.

-At the final we expect to organise other activities like those previously arranged, to further engage the students and reinforce key messages around keeping safe in the community.
+At the Grand Final we expect to organise other activities like those previously arranged, to further engage the students and reinforce key messages around keeping safe in the community.
 There were exhibits and activities organised by Greater Manchester Police, Travel Safe, British Transport Police and Early Break.
 In addition, Greater Manchester Fire and Rescue Service provided a fire engine and crew to talk to the pupils in the yard on all aspects of fire safety.

 In addition to this, last year we held a Knives: Choices and Consequences interactive quiz workshop for all the students, which fitted in with the mock trial topic of Possession of a Bladed Article in a public place.